DogoeDude/SIM_Refactoring_Act/README.md

 Solution:

--We mapped out the existing issues in the code and identified areas that could benefit from encapsulation.
+*We mapped out the existing issues in the code and identified areas that could benefit from encapsulation.

--Applied OOP principles to improve code organization and reusability.
+*Applied OOP principles to improve code organization and reusability.

--Conducted code reviews to ensure everyone understood the refactoring changes.
+*Conducted code reviews to ensure everyone understood the refactoring changes.

 **3. Unit Testing**